…when I’m not busy eating my brother’s leftovers, I’m pretty good at thinking…sometimes.

-Now, through data collection over the next few months/years I’ll have a much better understanding of how to address specific needs like “Dickie, I need to improve my shot speed” or “Dickie, I’m getting in on shots but don’t have the horsepower to finish.”
+Now, through data collection over the next few months/years I’ll have a much better understanding of how to address specific need.
+For instance, I’ll have the knowledge to design programs to deal with situations like “Dickie, I need to improve my shot speed” or “Dickie, I’m getting in on shots but don’t have the horsepower to finish.”

-Ultimately, my thought is that by testing wrestlers with the Tendo, I can start to better understand what components of their program are contributing to actual improvements in specific wrestling movements, and what they could probably go without.
+Ultimately, my thought is that by testing wrestlers with the Tendo, I will better understand what components of their program are contributing to actual improvements in specific wrestling situations.

-The first phase of the testing that I’ll be conducting is simply measuring the shot speed and force produced.
+The first phase of the testing that I’ll be conducting is simply measuring the shot speed and power.